AdamHayball/PL2303/README.md

 ## Solution

-To resolve these issues, we recommend using an older version of the PL2303 driver.
+To resolve these issues, I recommend using an older version of the PL2303 driver.
 The driver file named `P3200.exe` has been identified as a reliable solution for ensuring proper functionality with PL2303 adapters on newer Windows systems.

 ### Installation Steps